 I guess the big question is “Would I fly with Frontier again?”
 Knowing what I know now about the planes, the seats, the service, the fees and everything, would I do it again?
 Yes, I would fly with them again.
 In fact, I’ve already booked our next flight with them.
 I also signed up (retroactively) to get points in the Frontier EarlyReturns program for both of us so we can get credit for our fights.
 Frontier lets you credit flights up to 180 days in the past to a new account so I wasn’t going to let those points go to waste.
 They might go to waste in the future but who knows?

 So I’m warming up to booking flights with Frontier.
-But that still doesn’t mean we’ll be flying on Spirit anytime soon. 🙂
+But that still doesn’t mean we’ll be flying on Spirit anytime soon, or will we?????????

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!